 Winegrape movement

-When a fruit fly outbreak has been declared in South Australia, restrictions are placed on the movement of winegrapes within the outbreak area and suspension zone.
-To find out about movement conditions related to Mediterranean fruit click here.
-To find out about movement conditions related to Queensland fruit fly click here,
+When a fruit fly outbreak has been declared in South Australia, restrictions are placed on the movement of winegrapes.
+To find out about movement conditions relevant to the Riverland fruit fly outbreaks, click here.

 How to report a fruit fly outbreak